-The demand for intelligent buildings and related intelligent building solutions is on the rise as technological and business-related transformations shape the evolutions in the market with shifts for all stakeholders, including owners, facility managers, real estate developers, vendors, integrators and partner ecosystems.
+The demand for intelligent buildings and related intelligent building solutions is on the rise as technological and business-related transformations shape the evolutions in the market with shifts for all stakeholders, including owners, facility managers, real estate developers, vendors, building system integrators and partner ecosystems.

 Previously we mentioned facility optimization management as the philosophy in the converging real estate value chain where different factors on the level of energy, maintenance, building management and so forth shape the approaches of the market according to research firm Verdantix.